espressif/esp-adf/docs/en/get-started/get-started-esp32-lyrat.rst

     ESP32-LyraT V4.3 Board Layout Overview

 Left Speaker Output
-    Output socket to connect 4 ohm speaker.
-The pins have a standard 2.54 mm / 0.1" pitch.
+    Output socket to connect a speaker.
+The 4-ohm and 3-watt speaker is recommended.
+The pins have a 2.00 mm / 0.08" pitch.
 Right Speaker Output
-    Output socket to connect 4 ohm speaker.
-The pins have a standard 2.54 mm / 0.1" pitch.
+    Output socket to connect a speaker.
+The 4-ohm and 3-watt speaker is recommended.
+The pins have a 2.00 mm / 0.08" pitch.
 Boot/Reset Press Keys
     Boot: holding down the **Boot** button and momentarily pressing the **Reset** button initiates the firmware upload mode.
 Then user can upload firmware through the serial port.
 Reset: pressing this button alone resets the system.
 Audio Codec Chip